codebar/tutorials/html/lesson3/tutorial.md

 We only want to change the border color when hovering over the link.
 To avoid repeating ourselves an easy way to do that is by being more specific and using `border-left-color`.
 Since we have no other borders, we could also use `border-color`

 **Remember to have a look [at the list of all CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference?redirectlocale=en-US&redirectslug=CSS%2FCSS_Reference) (mentioned in the previous tutorial) when working on styling.
-The properties are too many to remember!**
+There are too many properties to remember!**

 ```css
 .social-media li a:hover {